catupeloco/debian-clonezilla-multistrap/README.md

   <img title="2.Installation_Command"     src="images/2.Installation_Command.png">
 - ***Disk confirmation prompt :*** beware from this point storage will be erased.
   <img title="3.Disk_confirmation_prompt" src="images/3.Disk_confirmation_prompt.png">
-- ***Clean disk first run :*** Here we can see that the extra-packages as Clonezilla download directly from official mirrors.
+- ***Clean disk first run :*** Here we can see two things:
+  - On a disk that _doesn't have_ ***this project layout*** is fully repartioned and formatted.
+    - On the other case if the partitionS _DOES has_ ***this project layout*** only partition 1-3 will be only formatted.
+Leaving the 4th partition intact.
+  - Extra-packages as Clonezilla will be downloaded directly from official mirrors.
-  Please not that Clonezilla at least from Argentina takes a long time to download.
+    - Please not that Clonezilla at least from Argentina takes a long time to download.
-  GOOD THINGS TAKE TIME.
+    - GOOD THINGS TAKE TIME.
   <img title="4.Clean_disk_first_run"     src="images/4.Clean_disk_first_run.png">

 # Post-installation Steps